Courses master Cultural Geography

 Revitalizing neighbourhoods (5 EC)

 Cities are always changing.
-These changes result in new needs, fricitons, opportunities and problems.
+These changes result in new needs, frictions, opportunities and problems.
 These are topics which are of interest to policy makers in city neighbourhoods.
 Revitalizing neighbourhoods explores these topics and reflects on the Dutch city renewal policies.

 Social impact assessment (5 EC)